anoma/taiga/book/src/spec_zk_garage.md

     - Only `cm` is hashed in derivation of `rt`, note encryption `ce` is simply stored alongside `cm`
 - Set of spent note nullifiers, $NF$
     - Supporting add: $NF.add(nf)$
-    - Supports memership checks
+    - Supports membership checks

 The state should make past `rt` accessible as well (TODO: can be simplify this?)

 ### Taiga Transaction `tx`

 A Taiga transaction `tx` contains k actions, upto k spent notes, and upto k created notes:
-- Each $i$-th action specfies:
+- Each $i$-th action specifies:
     - `ActionCircuit` proof `π_action_i`
     - public input `(rt_i, nf_i, enableSpend, cm_i, enableOutput)`, resulting in overall list of `NF_tx` and `CM_tx`:
         - If `enableSpend = 1`, then `nf_i` is added to `NF_tx`